-We believe it is critical that we increase the number of underrepresented high school and college students who pursue cancer research as a potential career field.
-By increasing the number of underrepresented minorities interested in oncology research, we hope to impact how disparities in cancer are understood.
+We believe it is critical that we increase the number of high school and college students who pursue cancer research as a potential career field.
+By increasing the diversity of students interested in oncology research, we hope to impact how disparities in cancer are understood.

 Through the researcHStart program, a partnership with the University of Chicago, Northwestern University, and the University of Illinois Urbana-Champaign, we introduce students to cancer research to promote career opportunities in the field and help students gain knowledge in biophysics, biochemistry, immunology, and pharmacology.

 As of March 2017, 38 high school students had participated in researcHStart.
 Of the 22 students who participated in 2016:

 - 95% reported feeling more confident in their ability

 - 95% said the experience increased their interest in cancer research careers

 - 100% said they were more knowledgeable about how to pursue such careers